A/N: Here it is. A re-do of chapter 1. Ugh, did I really write like this so long ago? Anyway, hope you all enjoy the new shine on this tale.

 X looked up sharply at the news, and rushed over to the communications console.
 Many other officers also left their post at the announcement and surrounded the operator at the console, and so X pressed as close as he could to listen within the boisterous crowd.
 As they clamored with anticipation, the operator pressed a finger to her ear, saying "Acknowledged Commander.
 We will have medical staff on standby.
 Dr. Cain?
 Roger.
 HQ out."

-She then turned around and announced, "Commander Sigma has neutralized the Maverick at point CSO-5!"
+She then whipped around and announced, "Commander Sigma has neutralized the Maverick at point CSO-5!"

 Curious as well, X pushed to the front of the crowd and asked "Anything else?"